-The spooky, scary, and downright startling season of Halloween is finally upon us, and there’s no better way to get into the spirit than by checking out some seriously haunted spots.
+The spooky, scary, and downright startling day of Halloween is just around the corner, and there’s no better way to get into the spirit than by checking out some seriously haunted spots.

 Luckily enough for you (though not for a few murder victims-turned ghosts, if the stories are to be believed), Alberta is full of allegedly haunted places that only the truly brave would dare venture into.